ARWNI2S/TheCorporateWars/whitepaper/roadmap/milestones.md

----
-icon: pen
----

 # Milestones

 {% stepper %}
 {% step %}
-**Project Start**
+**Project Kickoff**

-_**1-1-2025**_ - New year, new project.
-Ideas mature, and the technology is available; everything falls into place.
+_**1-1-2025**_ — New year, new project.
+The ideas have matured, the technology is available; all the pieces fall into place.
 {% endstep %}

 {% step %}
-**Document Publication**
+**Publication of This Document**

-_**31-3-2025**_ - The arduous task of reflecting the concepts in an intelligible way for most humans is complete.
+_**31-3-2025**_ — The arduous task of making the concepts intelligible to most humans is finally complete.
 {% endstep %}

 {% step %}
 **Legal Milestone**

-_**4-6-2025**_ – We received written confirmation from Mongoose Publishing that **The Corporate Wars** may reference Traveller™ as inspiration under the Fair Use Policy 2025, without infringing copyright or trademarks.
-All third-party licenses (Epic, Unreal Engine, EOS, Solana, Microsoft) have been collected, reviewed, and made public when legally allowed.
-The legal architecture of the project is now stable and ready for audit, publication, and store compliance.
+_**4-6-2025**_ — We received written confirmation from Mongoose Publishing authorizing **The Corporate Wars** to reference Traveller™ as inspiration, under the terms of the Fair Use Policy 2025, without infringing copyright or trademark.
+All third-party licenses (Epic, Unreal Engine, EOS, Solana, Microsoft) have been collected, reviewed, and published where legally permitted.
+The project’s legal architecture is consolidated and ready for audits, store publication, and regulatory compliance.
 {% endstep %}

 {% step %}
-**Gameplay Prototyping**

-Currently in process.
-In this stage, we are developing the basic client gameplay in **Unreal Engine 5**, implementing the macroeconomy on **Solana devnet**, and developing the game’s secure APIs and services.
+**Traveller™ Adaptation**

+_**Q2 2025**_ — Having inspired the entire design process, with key elements directly adopted from conventional structures or tabletop mechanics, adapting **The Corporate Wars** to the _next milieu_ has been remarkably smooth.
 {% endstep %}

 {% step %}
-**Alphatest**

-Deployment of blockchain infrastructure on **Solana testnet**, low-performance cloud servers.
-Analyzing gameplay improvements and economic balance.
-Adjustments to blockchain dynamics, automation, and batching of transactions with no fees for users.
+### **Milieu 0 – First Survey**

+_**Q3 2025**_ — Launch of the **First Survey**, consolidation of the initial **Políticas**, and activation of the base economy.

+This phase represents the system’s **foundational fundraising**, aligned with governance logic and economic simulation.
+The first **MCr** are distributed, the legal architecture is defined, and key contracts are deployed on **Solana**.
+In parallel, the **client framework** is developed in **Unreal Engine 5**, focused on visual navigation of Solana-deployed content.
 {% endstep %}

 {% step %}
-**Fundraising**

-Start of commercial product development, ICO launch, and **MCr** vesting contracts on **Solana mainnet**.
-Recruitment and operational kick-off, preparing to conquer the interstellar economy.
+### **Traveller™ – Second Survey**

+Stage focused on visual deployment, art, interfaces, effects, and the interactive client.

+Worlds, routes, Políticas, and economies external to the Third Imperium are integrated.
+The service network is deployed and real testing begins on complex environments.

+Minimum gameplay mechanics are activated, along with interstellar navigation and structural data inspection.
+The galaxy begins to be seen, felt, and explored.

+Lore, gameplay, and real-time systems start to converge.
+Additional gameplay modules are developed incrementally.
 {% endstep %}

 {% step %}
-**Betatest**

-Launch on **Epic Games**, full gameplay, no DLC, no Pay to Win, no exclusive marketplaces — just **The Corporate Wars**, install, link wallet, and recapitalize the company from day 0 because you didn’t understand what this is about.
+### **The Corporate Wars – Closed Beta**

+_**TBD 2027**_ — Restricted testing stage with selected players.

+The complete system is tested in a production-grade environment: playable economy, real-time services, security, performance, and distributed synchronization.

+Includes full visualization, stellar navigation, basic economy modules, and initial governance structures.
 {% endstep %}

+{% step %}
+### **Open Beta**

+_**TBD 2027**_ — Public access for all players, with persistent progression.

+The full system enters massive stress testing: interstellar logistics, functional corporations, decentralized governance, and active deep-space exploration.
+{% endstep %}

+{% step %}
+### **Official Launch**

+_**TBD 2027**_ — Full deployment of **The Corporate Wars** with integrated gameplay, live services, and real governance activation.

+The living economy begins, with players acting as full corporate entities within the interstellar economic system.
+{% endstep %}
 {% endstepper %}

+{% hint style="danger" %}
+These milestones do not constitute a public offering, investment roadmap, or contractual commitment.\
+They solely represent the technical and narrative planning of the system, subject to change based on development progress.
+{% endhint %}